novaframework/nova/guides/plugins.md

 # Plugins

-Plugins is used to handle things before and/or after a request.
+Plugins are used to handle things before and/or after a request.
 They are applied on all requests of a specified protocol.

 This is an example: